 Bad weather effects

 Inclement weather figures largely in the model.
 It is calculated as a positive because bad weather is assumed to induce some free and independent travellers to stay an extra night awaiting better weather.
 But as inclement weather may, equally, cause potential users to leave early, it is more conservative to let the two effects cancel each other out.
 The consequence for the revenue is a reduction.

 Local tour bus companies and many taxis ferry cruise boat passengers to the summit.
 By curtailing or transferring to the proponent these transport values, in sucking visitors from Port Arthur and Boonerong Park and Richmond vineyards, the spend on the MWCC is simply a transfer.
 It is not new, enriching activity.
 It is merely Amazon come to town.
 All the little guys are driven out of business.

 The macro economic study totals revenue from souvenir sales, food and drink and other sundry economic activities not directly related to the cable car itself.
-A café at the Pinnacle does not require a cable car.
+A café and a restaurant and a whiskey [sic] bar at the Pinnacle do not require a cable car.
 These figures unfairly inflate the equation.
 They are not generated by the cable car.

 Amenity costs ignored